jca225/dj_algorithm/src/error_journal.md

 2. Create method for checking if dj set was already parsed and continuing
 4. Predict the most dense value for remixes (the instrumental)
 5. For withs, just treat them as a special type meaning mixed in with.

+There is a captcha, from literally scrolling down a webpage.
+How do we solve this?